Learning-Dashboard/LD-qma-mongo/README.md

 Library providing quality model assessment from MongoDB.

 ## Main Functionality
-This library connects to the MongoDB database and provides assessment of the quality model elements (Strategic Indicators, Factors and Metrics).
+This library connects to the MongoDB database and provides assessment of the quality model elements:

+- Strategic Indicators

+- Factors

+- Metrics

 ## Technologies
 |Property|Description|